lluisalemanypuig/lluisalemanypuig.github.io/blog/2025_10_04/index.md

 ## The fix

 Then I realized that we are comparing 64 bytes.
-This is actually 8 integer of 8 bytes each.
+This is actually 8 integer values of 8 bytes each.
 So we can compare the pieces board as if they were integers, thus reducing the number of comparisons by a factor of 8.
-Let's fix this, then.
+Let's try this, then.
 I will use `reinterpret_cast<const int64_t*>`.
 Notice, that this would have been perceived as a premature optimization.

 ```c++
 [[nodiscard]] constexpr bool operator== (const position& p) const noexcept